Toggle: English / Spanish

-Why the test is performed
+Why the Test is Performed

-Diagnostic laparoscopy helps identify the cause of pain or a growth in the abdomen and pelvic area.
-It is done if x-rays or ultrasound results are unclear.
+- Find the cause of pain or a growth in the abdomen and pelvic area when x-ray or ultrasound results aren't clear.

-The procedure may also be done instead of open surgery after an accident to see if there is any injury to the abdomen.
+- After an accident to see if there is injury to the abdomen.

-Laparoscopy may be done before procedures to treat cancer (such as surgery to remove an organ), to find out whether the cancer has spread.
-If it has spread, treatment will change.
+- Before procedures to treat cancer to find out if the cancer has spread.
+If so, treatment will change.

-There is no blood in the abdomen, no hernias, no intestinal obstruction, and no cancer in any visible organs.
+The laparoscopy is normal if there is no blood in the abdomen, no hernias, no intestinal obstruction, and no cancer in any visible organs.
 The uterus, fallopian tubes, and ovaries are of normal size, shape, and color.
 The liver is normal.

 Abnormal results may be due to a number of different conditions, including:

-- Last reviewed on 7/10/2012
+- Last reviewed on 5/24/2016